gecko0307/dagon/doc/Conf Files.md

 * `window.width`, `window.height` - size of the game window.
 These values override default ones hardcoded in the application
 * `window.resizable` - `0` or `1`, allow the user to resize the window or not (in windowed mode).
 Default is `1`
 * `window.x`, `window.y` - window position (in windowed mode).
 If not specified, the window is centered on the screen
-* `window.highDPI` - `0` or `1`, hints that the application is high DPI aware.
-If enabled, the actual drawable area of the window will be larger than the window itself (by multiplier available as `Application.pixelRatio`).
+* `window.hiDPI` - `0` or `1`, hints that the application is hiDPI-aware.
+If enabled, the actual drawable area of the window will be larger than the window itself (by multiplier available as `Application.pixelRatio`) on appropriate displays.
 Default is `0`
 * `window.title` - window title text.
 This value overrides default one hardcoded in the application
 * `fullscreen` - `0` or `1`, run in windowed or fullscreen mode.
 This value overrides default one hardcoded in the application
 * `vsync` - `0` for immediate buffer swap; `1` for synchronization with the vertical retrace; `-1` for adaptive vsync.
 Default is `1`